we understand there might be more questions regarding possible removal from nameandshame. we have tried to answer as many as we can here

 i have a court order against allegedly unlawful content

-If you have a court order which states that an incident report is unlawful, please ask your lawyer to submit it here.
+If you have a court order which states that an incident report is unlawful, please ask your lawyer to email it to [email protected].

 Please remember that although we try and honor most court orders, we do not remove any content based on an ex-parte order.
 In case we do decide on removal, we will only remove the specific content as stated in the court order.
 Any other content, including comments and attachments by other members will remain intact.
 The removal will be submitted to chillingeffects.org and also listed in our transparency reports section.